mrBrockie/WP-Mirrors-Without-Uploads-Dir/README.md

-# wp_mirror_without_uploads_directory
+# WordPress mirrors without uploads directory

-.htaccess snippet for setting up a wordpress mirror without having to duplicate the entire uploads directory
+A simple .htaccess snippet for setting up a wordpress mirror without having to duplicate the entire uploads directory